Average Reward Reinforcement Learning for Omega-Regular and Mean-Payoff Objectives: Related Work

-\textbf{Average-Reward RL.} There is a rich history of studies in average reward RL \cite{dewanto2020average, mahadevan1996average}.
+There is a rich history of studies in average reward RL \cite{dewanto2020average, mahadevan1996average, tadepalli1998model}.
 Lack of stopping criteria for multichain MDPs affect the generality of model-free RL algorithms.
 Therefore, all model-free RL algorithms put some restrictions on the structure of MDP (e.g. ergodicity \cite{pmlr-v97-lazic19a, wei2020model} or communicating property).
 The closest line of work to this work is to use average reward objective for safe RL.
 The work \cite{singh2020learning} proposes a model-based RL algorithm for maximizing average reward objective with safety constraint for communicating MDPs.
 It is worth noting that in multichain setting, the state-of-the-art learning algorithms use model-based RL algorithms.
 The work \cite{kretinsky2020finite} studies satisfaction of $\omega$-regular specifications using data-driven approaches.
 The authors introduce an algorithm where the optimality of the policy is conditioned to not leaving the corresponding maximal end component which leads to a sub-optimal solution.
 The authors provide PAC analysis for the algorithm as well.
+Finally, there is a growing area of research on robust average-reward RL, whereby the transition probability function is defined over an uncertainty set, e.g., a KL divergence set \cite{wang2023model, wang2024robust}.
+The problem of finding an optimal policy in that context is to maximize the minimum expect reward within that uncertainty set of transition probabilities.